 §§ 6C-3-1 et seq., West Virginia Public Employees Grievance Board, was adopted concurrently with §§ 6C-2-1 et seq., expanding the Board's composition to five members.
 These members, appointed by the Governor for specific terms, represent each of the following groups: 1) the largest labor organization in the state; 2) an education employee organization in the state; 3) an employer from the executive branch; 4) an employer from secondary or higher education; and 5) a citizen member who is not a current employee, employer or a representative of employees in a government or education workplace.

 These Board members maintain jurisdiction over procedural matters in the grievance process; hire the Board's employees; establish forms and procedures for the grievance process; evaluate the grievance process and compile data on outcomes and costs of the process at all levels.
-The Board employs Administrative Law Judges, who are members in good standing of the West Virginia State Bar, to conduct mediations and level three evidentiary hearings, and to issue decisions which are appealable to the Kanawha County Circuit Court.
+The Board employs Administrative Law Judges, who are members in good standing of the West Virginia State Bar, to conduct mediations and level three evidentiary hearings, and to issue decisions which are appealable to the Intermediate Court of Appeals and enforceable in the circuit court situated in the judicial district in which the grievant is employed.